Inside Passage Alaska, USA Travel Guide

 Reduces reliance on outlets.

 Roll your clothes to maximize space and reduce wrinkles.
-Use packing cubes for better organization within your luggage.
+Use packing cubes for better organization in your luggage.

 Place heavier items at the bottom of your suitcase and lighter items on top.
 Keep a small bag handy for dirty laundry.